kubernetes/minikube/site/content/en/docs/Tasks/addons.md

   Using addons
 ---

-minikube has a set of built in addons that can be used enabled within Kubernetes.
+minikube has a set of built-in addons that, when enabled, can be used within Kubernetes.

 ## Available addons